2 drown as man, 24, dies trying to save sister-in-law from Lake George in Richton Park

 Police say Debbie Hill, 28, and Daniel Ballenger, 24, drowned in Lake George in the Lakewood subdivision.

-The wife and family of Ballenger are feeling the heartbreak of losing him, but say he lived an amazing life and died a hero.
+In those moments Laura Bellanger lost one of her older sisters, a talented writer, and her husband, a self-taught musician.

-Ballenger's wife, Laura, spoke to ABC7 Chicago on the phone after having lost both her sister and husband in the same day.
+"That was a way that God gave me reassurance.
+'Hey, I might not make it, but I see that you're here with me,'" she said.

-Saturday morning Ballenger and Laura were getting ready to go his in-laws home in Richton Park.
-His mother, Sandra, spoke to them that day.
+Ballenger's family said he lived an amazing life and died a hero.
+His mother Sandra last spoke to the couple Saturday.

 His last words of support went further than anyone could have predicted.